-Adapted from a novel of the same name by Davis Grubb, Charles Laughton’s ‘The Night of the Hunter’ is as much about human frailties as it is about misplaced faith.
+Adapted from the novel of the same name by Davis Grubb, Charles Laughton’s ‘The Night of the Hunter’ is as much about human frailties as it is about misplaced faith.
 The movie follows a serial killer’s attempt to steal a fortune hidden by an executed person from his naïve widow.
-Distinctly different in style, it was successful in receiving almost universal acclaim for its dark portrayal of humanity.
-‘The Night of the Hunter’ is particularly remarkable for having been able to influence many future filmmakers including Martin Scorsese and the Coen Brothers.
+The film was successful in receiving almost universal acclaim for its dark portrayal of humanity.
+‘The Night of the Hunter’ is known for its influence on future filmmakers including Martin Scorsese and the Coen Brothers.

 Read More: Best Movie Gadgets of All Time

 Directed by Michael Powell and Emeric Pressburger and starring an ensemble cast, ‘Black Narcissus’ follows the lives and aspirations of a group of nuns living in the Himalayas.
 Known for its ambient cinematography, it was universally acclaimed for its unique technical feats.
 The film managed to win the Academy Award for Best Cinematography for Jack Cardiff and the Academy Award for Best Art Direction for Alfred Junge.
 It stirred up a hornet’s nest as it showcased the sexual fantasies of nuns, a subject considered to be a taboo at that point in time.
 All said and done though, the film was monumental in exerting a strong influence on future cinematic works.

 Read More: Best Movie Shootouts of All Time